bengtbengtsson/osx_install/README.md

 install gtkwave
 brew install --cask gtkwave

-install microsoft teams
+DO NOT install microsoft teams (use web version)
-brew install --cask microsoft-teams
+DO NOT install zoom (use web version)